 Submit all copies of the proposal to the ERCOT Point of Contact no later than 3:00 PM CPT on the submission deadline (see Sections 1.5 & 1.6).
 The proposal must be signed by an authorized representative of the submitter and submitted via email.
 The file must not exceed 20 megabytes (MB).
 If this size restriction cannot be met, multiple emails may be sent, but the submitter must indicate how many emails ERCOT should anticipate (e.g., email 1 of 3).
 Proposals must be submitted electronically using the Demand Response Capacity Source Offer Submission Form template from Appendix A. A submitter may include any additional proposal-related information in an appendix.

+A submitter offering Capacity Sources that include Sites located in a territory served by a NOIE are responsible for arranging with the NOIE Transmission and/or Distribution Service Provider (TDSP) to provide ERCOT with 12 months of premise-level interval meter data.
+If a Site was energized within the last 12 months, and has interval data starting before May 1, 2023, the 12-month requirement will not apply.
+A submitter shall ensure the NOIE TDSP contacts ERCOT’s Point of Contact on or before the due date for offer submission so that ERCOT may create a secure file share for ERCOT’s receipt of premise-level interval meter data.

 All offers, whether accepted or rejected, will become the property of ERCOT.
 ERCOT will treat RFP proposals and any associated presentations or other information associated with a proposal as confidential.
 However, any Contract for Capacity will be publicly available.
 Late submissions will not be considered.
 After the deadline for proposals, ERCOT may request a resubmission of any proposal that ERCOT determines requires correction.